gjbauer/proj3-part2-block-cache/search-for-free.md

 Now, when searching for an empty spot in the block cache, if we were to scan the fixed sized array to look for an empty spot, this would have a worst case scenario run time of O(Cache Size), but if we used a singly linked-list to store open slots in the cache, this would incur an initial startup cost of O(Cache Size) but would have a subsequent run time of O(1) for the rest of the time the filesystem is active.
+Is this a good idea?

+Yes, absolutely!
 This is a standard and excellent optimization.

 *   **Scanning the Array (O(N)):** This is the naive approach.
 Every time you need a free slot, you have to iterate through the entire array to find one.
 This becomes very expensive as the cache size grows, especially under high load when eviction happens frequently.